lhsradek/platypus-lhsdock/readme.md

 ```# bin/setup-fleet``` or ```# bin/setup-eps```

-It adds Enterprise search, which I usually don't use and which helped me configure other services.
+It adds Fleet server or Enterprise search, which I usually don't use and which helped me configure other services.
 I wondered for a long time why e.g. kibana tells me to turn on APM when I already had it set up.
 This was because no one was sending data to the APM server.

 See:
 * https://github.com/lhsradek/platypus-lhsdock/tree/main/extras/dokuwiki/config/dokuwiki/data/pages